Fred Shero

-Frederick Alexander Shero, nicknamed The Fog (October 23, 1925 – November 24, 1990) was a Canadian professional ice hockey player, coach, and general manager.
-He played for the New York Rangers of the National Hockey League (NHL).
-However, he spent most of his playing career in the minor leagues.
-Following his playing career, Shero went into coaching.
-He spent 13 years coaching in the minor leagues before making it to the NHL.
+Frederick Alexander Shero (October 23, 1925 – November 24, 1990) was a Canadian professional ice hockey player, coach, and general manager.
+Nicknamed The Fog, he played for the New York Rangers of the National Hockey League (NHL), but spent most of his playing career in the minor leagues.
+Following his playing career, Shero spent 13 years coaching in the minor leagues before making it to the NHL.
 As the head coach of the NHL's Philadelphia Flyers, Shero won the Stanley Cup in 1974 and 1975 and reached the Stanley Cup Finals a third time, in 1976.
 He also had four consecutive seasons of having a 0.700 or better winning percentage and remains the Flyers all-time leader in coaching victories.
 Shero controversially left the Flyers following the 1977–78 season to become the head coach of the New York Rangers, whom he led to the Stanley Cup Finals in his first season.
 He resigned from the Rangers after coaching for less than three seasons.
 Shero had a unique style of coaching that led to several innovations that are still used today.
 He was the first coach to hire a full-time assistant coach, employ systems, have his players use in season strength training, study film, and he was one of the first coaches to utilize a morning skate.
 In 2013 Shero was recognized for his contributions when he was elected to the Hockey Hall of Fame as a builder.

 He was known for his enigmatic and introverted personality often appearing or disappearing from a room unnoticed, or being completely lost in thought.
 He often left philosophical sayings on a chalkboard as a way of provoking thought or as a motivational tool.
-Prior to game six of the 1974 Stanley Cup Finals, Shero wrote his now famous quote "Win together today and we walk together forever" – a statement that continues to be quoted to this day.
+Prior to game six of the 1974 Stanley Cup Finals, Shero wrote his now famous quote "Win today and we walk together forever" – a statement that continues to be quoted to this day.
 His son, Ray Shero, also pursued a career in hockey, serving as general manager of the Pittsburgh Penguins (2006–2014) and New Jersey Devils (2015–2020).

+Early life

+Fred Shero was born on October 23, 1925, in Winnipeg, Manitoba, Canada, to Russian-born parents who had fled to Canada after suffering religious persecution.
+He was often bullied for being the son of immigrants and went out of his way to avoid some of the other children in his neighbourhood.
+Shero credited his childhood experiences as a reason why he tended to be a loner.
+As a child Shero took up boxing and at age 13 he became a Canadian Bantamweight champion.
+His success gave him a chance to become a professional boxer, but he decided to play hockey instead.
+When he signed his first professional contract with the Rangers, his father cautioned him that "hockey players are looking for work when they are 30."
+When he left Winnipeg's Isaac Newton High School to go off to New York to play for the Rovers, he continued his education in his new surroundings.